oplatek/structure_big/README.md

 Intro
 -----
-The repository is a proposal how to deal hierarchical organisation of projects in Git
+This is an example how to deal with hierarchical organisation of projects under Git version control.

 Install
 -------